 Like the weather, our energy levels during spring can be wildly changeable.
 We may feel a natural upsurge one minute, but experience sluggishness the next.
 The unpredictable weather and longer daylight hours can also wreak havoc on our sleep patterns, leaving us run down and exhausted.

-Today, SOL expert Gemma David returns to the blog to share some simple tips to improve the quality of your sleep during spring:
+Here are some simple tips to improve the quality of your sleep during spring:

 1. Spring clean the bedroom.
 Clear clutter and do your best to create a haven of relaxation.
 We shared some tips on mindfully spring cleaning at the beginning of this spring ‘how to’ series.